 The level of the adjunct rank is dependent upon the qualifications and experience of the individual.
 An assistant professor adjunct will normally just have completed the Ph.D. or other terminal professional degree or have had fewer than six years of full-time teaching experience at the beginning of the appointment.
-The appointment must be supported by written evidence that the individual will be an effective teacher in his or her field.
+The appointment must be supported by written evidence that the individual will be an effective teacher in the field of appointment.
 Appointment or promotion to the rank of associate professor adjunct requires substantial teaching experience at a high level of effectiveness; evidence of significant professional development, either at Yale or elsewhere; and demonstrated excellence in the area of expertise, whether in performance, scholarship, or professional achievement.
 Appointment or promotion to the rank of professor adjunct requires scholarly or professional achievement of the highest quality, as reflected by visible impact at a national level.

 Professor in the Field.
+Note: effective July 1, 2016, new initial appointments at this rank will not be made; instead, the rank of professor in the practice will be used.
+The policy below generally applies to existing appointments.
 Persons who have achieved exceptional distinction as practitioners or performers in a field may be candidates for appointment as professor in the field.
 Candidates must show evidence of exemplary ability to teach the skills of their field.
 They must also show evidence, through past achievement and future promise, that they will advance the practice and understanding of their field at the highest level.
-Appointments to this rank shall be full-time for terms of three to five years; they may be renewed, after review by the sponsoring department or program and the appropriate Tenure Appointments and Promotions Committee.
+Appointments to this rank shall be full-time for terms of three to five years; they may be renewed, after review by the sponsoring department or program and the appropriate Tenure and Appointments Committee.
 Persons holding this rank have all the responsibilities and privileges of ladder faculty except for membership in the Joint Boards of Permanent Officers and the right to vote on ladder appointments in their departments.
 They are eligible for most of Yale's benefits, but they are not eligible for the Early, Planned, or Phased Retirement Programs.
 Appointments to this rank are expected to be rare.

 Professor in the Practice.
 Professors in the practice will be distinguished practitioners who demonstrate eminence in the field, sustained accomplishment, and sustained activity in their area of practice.
 They will hold national or international reputations for their innovative and transformational contributions to their practice, through creative work, professional leadership, practice-centered publications, or other demonstrations of significant accomplishment.
 Exceptional contributions as a practitioner are the basis of evaluation.
 This appointment is not intended for those whose field of practice is primarily that of teaching or pedagogy.
 Terms will be up to five years, with the possibility of reappointment in accordance with applicable policies and procedures.
-Initial appointment or promotion to this rank will require review by the appropriate tenure appointments committee and approval of the Corporation.
+Initial appointment or promotion to this rank will require review by the appropriate Tenure and Appointments Committee and approval of the Corporation.